Animal Care

 Maple Leaf Foods’ strong values deeply define our culture.
 These values also guide how we raise and handle our animals.

-Our people care about animal well-being and we aim to be a global leader in animal care in our quest to be the most sustainable protein company on Earth.
+Raising the Good in Food means caring about animal well-being.
+We aim to be a global leader in animal care in our quest to be the most sustainable protein company

 We have a responsibility to care for our animals